-Mr. K. R. Vivekanandan, Cost Accountant (having Firm Registration Number: 102179) has been appointed as the Cost Auditor of the Company for the year 2021-22 for conducting audit of the cost accounts maintained by the Company in respect of inorganic chemicals and base metals.
+Mr. K. R. Vivekanandan, Cost Accountant (having Firm Registration Number: 102179) has been appointed as the Cost Auditor of the Company for the year 2022-23 for conducting audit of the cost accounts maintained by the Company in respect of inorganic chemicals and base metals.

-The Board of Directors on the recommendation of the Audit Committee has approved the remuneration of Rs.
-40,000/- (Rupees Forty Thousand Only) in addition to applicable taxes and out of pocket expenses.
 As per the provisions of Section 148 of the Companies Act, 2013, the remuneration of the Cost Auditors is required to be ratified by the shareholders of the Company.
-A resolution seeking members' ratification for the remuneration payable to the Cost Auditor forms part of the notice convening this Annual General Meeting.
+A resolution seeking members' ratification for the remuneration payable to the Cost Auditor shall be placed before the shareholders for their approval at the ensuing Annual General Meeting.

-In respect of the cost audit for the year 2020-21, the Cost Audit Report does not contain any qualification, reservation or adverse remark.
+In respect of the cost audit for the year 2022-23, the Cost Audit Report does not contain any qualification, reservation or adverse remark.